1. The term 'horsepower' originated as a marketing tool.

 6. The railroads also gave us standardized time zones.

-7. The miles of railroad track in the United States reached its peak in 1916.
+7. The miles of railroad tracks in the United States reached their peak in 1916.

 8. Today’s bullet trains can top 300 m.p.h.

 When Englishman Richard Trevithick launched the first practical steam locomotive in 1804, it averaged less than 10 mph.
 Today, several high-speed rail lines are regularly traveling 30 times as fast.
 When Japan’s first Shinkansen or “bullet trains,” opened to coincide with the 1964 Tokyo Olympics, they were capable of running at speeds in excess of 130 mph.